dfornis/dfornis/content/post/2022-07-17-viral-plot/index.md

 +++

 ### Background
 How long is the wait for a rental apartment in Stockholm?
 It's an engaging question in the spotlight of both politics and daily life in the Swedish capital.
 In light of a recent surge in news articles about how young swedes struggle to enter the housing market, I took a look at data provided by Stockholms Bostadskö - Stockholm's sole distributor of rental apartments.
-It told a story about a deteriorating rental market with a rapidly growing wait time for apartments (Swedes queue for apartments: Soviet style).
+It tells a story about a deteriorating rental market with a rapidly growing wait time for apartments (Swedes queue for apartments: Soviet style).
 I recently found the time to send them an email and request data going back 10 years.

 ### The plot
 ![](bostadsmarknad_en_bw.png)